Naai Sekar Returns: Plot

-Soon after Sekar's birth, his family hired a servant named Meganathan alias Max to take care of Bhairavar.
+Soon after Sekar's birth, his family hired a servant named Meganathan to take care of Bhairavar.
 Max kidnaps the dog after learning about its good fortune from a drunk Natarajan.
 After losing the dog, their family's state became bad: Sekar's mother dies and Natarajan never came back from searching for his dog.
-So Sekar goes to Lala Palace in Hyderabad to get the dog from Max.
+So Sekar goes to Lala Palace in Hyderabad to get the dog from Meganathan, who is now a rich man under the name Max.
 Sekar discovers that Max is looking for a blind man to marry his sister Bobby.
 So he pretends to be blind to enter the palace and kidnap the dog.
 Eventually, he witnesses Max murdering his girlfriend Gora.
 He eventually passes Max's tests and earns his approval.
 He sets the wedding on Friday and requests him to invite all his friends and relations.
 He invites his two friends.

 Dass gets discharged from the hospital and finds out that Sekar is in Hyderabad from Surangani.
 Later, Sekar kidnaps his dog "Jackie" and is just about to escape when Max catches him.
 Sekar says that "Jackie" is his dog Bhairavar and he has come to take his dog.
-Max takes out his gun, but Bhairavar bites him on his hand, causing Sekar to take the gun and shoot Max in the same manner and spot he shot Dass.
+Max takes out his gun, but Bhairavar blocks him, causing Sekar to take the gun and shoot Max in the same manner and spot he shot Dass.
 When the henchmen are about to attack Sekar, a police officer Arumugam arrives at Lala Palace to arrest Sekar, but Sekar cleverly informs Arumugam about Dass's and Max's crimes and has them arrested.
 Sekar then reunites with Bhairavar, and they both drive out of Lala Palace.